fjstinar/improve-kanon-practices/README.md

-We utilize GitHub as our hosting platform and will continue to rely on the GitHub issue tracker system for maintenance purposes.
 This open source software is provided under the MIT License.
+We will continue to monitor and use GitHub as our version control and issue manager.